tunex90/-User-Account-Automation-Script/README.md

 # -User-Account-Automation-Script
 This is a practice script that creates Linux users from a text file.
+The exercise is meant to test my knowledge of basic bash scripting syntax and how to apply them to real life scenarios.

 Objective: Write a script that creates Linux users from a text file.

 The script should: